The number of equivalent realisations of a rigid graph: Introduction

 \section{Introduction}

 Graphs with geometrical constraints provide natural models for a variety of applications, including Computer-Aided Design, sensor networks and flexibility in molecules.
-Given a graph $G$ and prescribed lengths for its edges, a basic problem is to determine whether $G$ has a straight line realisation in Euclidean $d$-dimensional space with these given lengths.
-Given a realisation, one may also ask whether it is unique, and if not, determine how many distinct realisations exist with the same edge lengths.
+Given a graph $G$ and

+prescribed lengths for its edges, a basic problem is to determine whether $G$ has a straight line realisation in Euclidean $d$-dimensional space with these given lengths.
+Closely related problems are to determine whether a given realisation is unique or, more generally, determine how many distinct realisations exist with the same edge lengths.
 Saxe \cite{S} has shown that both the existence and uniqueness problems are NP-hard.
 However, this hardness relies on algebraic relations between coordinates of vertices, and for practical purposes it is natural to study generic realisations.

-A recent result of Gortler, Healy and Thurston \cite{GHT} implies that the uniqueness of a generic realisation depends only on the structure of the underlying graph.
-It can be seen that a graph $G$ has a unique generic realisation on the real line if and only if $G$ is equal to $K_2$ or is 2-connected.
-Graphs with unique generic realisations in $\real^2$ are characterised by a combination of results due to Hendrickson \cite{H}, Connelly \cite{C}, and Jackson and Jord\'an \cite{JJ}.
+Gortler, Healy and Thurston \cite{GHT} showed that the uniqueness of a generic realisation in $\real^d$ depends only on the structure of the underlying graph, and we say that a graph $G$ is {\em globally rigid} in $\real^d$ if it has a unique generic realisation in $\real^d$.
+It can be seen that $G$ is globally rigid in $\real$ if and only if $G$ is equal to $K_2$ or is 2-connected.
+Globally rigid graphs in $\real^2$ are characterised by a combination of results due to Hendrickson \cite{H}, Connelly \cite{C}, and Jackson and Jord\'an \cite{JJ}.
 No characterisations are known in $\real^d$ when $d\geq 3$.

 In contrast, the number of realisations which are equivalent to, i.e. have the same edge lengths as, a given generic realisation of a graph in $\real^d$ may depend on both the graph and the realisation when $d\geq 2$, see Figures \ref{fig3} and \ref{fig4}.
-Bounds on the maximum number of equivalent realisations, where the maximum is taken over all possible generic realisations of a given graph, are obtained by Borcea and Streinu in \cite{BS}, and this number is determined exactly for an important family of graphs by Jackson, Jord\'an, and Szabadka in \cite{JJS}.
+Bounds on the maximum number of equivalent realisations, where the maximum is taken over all possible realisations of a given graph, are obtained by Borcea and Streinu in \cite{BS}, and this number is determined exactly for generic realisations of an important family of graphs by Jackson, Jord\'an, and Szabadka in \cite{JJS}.